 Tapping Into 401(k) Balances

-The ease with which people can access their 401(k) money, and the 10% penalty tax with which many get slammed, is one of the reasons the American retirement system is in jeopardy.
+Savers may also be tempted to dip into their 401(k) accounts when times get tough.
+If they do so before age 59½, most will pay a 10% penalty tax.
 In the old days, you couldn't raid your pension fund no matter how dire things became.
 Now, people turn to their accounts, always banking on being able to replenish the funds at some point in the future.
-It's an absolute tragedy.

 Here is why to keep contributing to your 401(k) plan even if you are experiencing financial hardship: